Darkbuster: History

 In 2000 the band added a second guitarist, Paul Delano.
-In addition, Danny O'Halloran replaced Edmonston as the group's drummer a few months later, and it was this lineup of Lashley, Gurley, Delano, and O'Halloran which won the WBCN Rock & Roll Rumble that year.
+Danny O'Halloran replaced Edmonston as the group's drummer a few months later, and this lineup of Lashley, Gurley, Delano, and O'Halloran won the WBCN Rock & Roll Rumble that year.

 In 2001 the band recorded five songs for a split EP with Tommy and the Terrors.
-The new songs received mixed reviews from the group's fans, some of whom felt that the new songs were "too serious."
-Lashley decided to break up the band the same week, following a grinding month-long U.S. tour.
+Lashley decided to dissolve the band the same week, following a difficult month-long U.S. tour.

-Lashley continued writing songs and formed a country band, Lenny and the Piss Poor Boys, in 2002, which developed an audience of its own.
-Gurley moved on to The U.S.M., then to The McGunks.
-O'Halloran joined The Marvels, and Delano joined Avoid One Thing.
+Lashley continued writing songs and formed a country band, Lenny and the Piss Poor Boys, in 2002.
+Gurley moved on to The U.S.M., then to The McGunks, while O'Halloran joined The Marvels, and Delano joined Avoid One Thing.
 Following his departure from the band, Edmonston formed a group called Linus.

 In May 2005, Lashley injured his left hand in a construction accident at Boston University, leaving him unable to play guitar for several months.
-The band temporarily brought Amy Griffin (Raging Teens/Avoid One Thing) on board as a second guitarist.
-A DVD containing concert footage of Darkbuster and Lenny and the Piss Poor Boys was released shortly after the accident, with proceeds set aside to help Lashley with his medical bills.
-A 2005 benefit concert featuring both of Lashley's bands performing with guest singers also raised money to help cover his medical bills.
-Shortly after in December 2005, it was announced that Edmonston would again be leaving the band at the end of the year, with Griffin becoming a full member and Lashley returning to guitar duties.
+The band temporarily brought Amy Griffin in as a second guitarist.
+A DVD containing concert footage of Darkbuster and Lenny and the Piss Poor Boys was released shortly after the accident, with proceeds going to help Lashley with his medical bills.
+A 2005 benefit concert featuring both of Lashley's bands performing with guest singers raised further money.
+Shortly after that, in December 2005, it was announced that Edmonston would again be leaving the band at the end of the year, with Griffin becoming a full member and Lashley returning to play guitar.